hochgenug/BADW/README.md

     * On the season page, auto scroll to the season quality buttons
 * zt-protect.com
     * Auto click on the links
+* zt-protect.net
+    * Auto click on the links
 * uptobox.com
     * Auto click on the links
     * Auto login